Oneirocom/generative-intent-detection/example.md

 ## Prompt

-Complete the report.
-Do not repeat the raw data.
+Complete the report without repeating the detected intents.

 ```
 As generative AI continues to sweep an increasingly digital, hyperconnected world, NVIDIA founder and CEO Jensen Huang made a thunderous return to SIGGRAPH, the world’s premier computer graphics conference.